BabylonJS/Documentation/content/How_To/environment/Use_HDR_Environment.md

 You are all set and ready to use the exported texture in the ```CubeTexture.CreateFromPrefilteredData``` function.

 ## Creating a compressed environment texture
 As the generated DDS files can be relatively large (32Mb for a 512px wide file), we introduced in Babylon a special way to pack your texture.
-Here are the steps to follow to create the `.env` files used in BabylonJS:
+Here are the steps to follow to create the `.env` files used inBabylon.js:

 - go to the [sandbox](https://sandbox.babylonjs.com/)
 - drag &amp; drop a PBR scene file ([example](https://models.babylonjs.com/PBR_Spheres.glb))